-Pupils will build upon their work in KS1/LKS2 by finding & locating land on a map, so that children in UKS2 will identify biomes, where they are focussing in detail on tropical rainforests.
+Pupils will build upon their work in KS1/LKS2 by finding & locating land on a map, so that children in UKS2 will identify where the Alps are and know the countries they spread through..

-Pupils will build upon their current knowledge of weather and climate and the features of biomes so that in KS2, pupils can identify key physical features & human features of the Amazon rainforest location & understand its importance to the planet.
+Pupils will build upon their current knowledge of the UK so that in UKS2, pupils can identify key physical features and human features of an Alpine location and compare the similarities and differences.